alongenosar/ios-sdk/README.md

 ```

 ## Step 7: Add this line in your AppDelegate class
-this allows Snappers to determine if application was launched from a invitation notification
+This allows Snappers to determine if application was launched from a invitation notification
 ```swift
 import SnappersSDK
 .